Louisiana Wants To Use The Muddy Mississippi To Build Up Its Coast

 Many environmental groups support diversions.
 Many in commercial fishing don't.
 They say sending freshwater into the estuary could ruin the habitat and threaten their jobs.

-Historical data suggests the river won't keep up
+Historical data suggest the river won't keep up

 But the state is moving ahead.
-Along with Louisiana State University's Center for River Studies it's built a big new model to put diversions to the test.
+Along with Louisiana State University's Center for River Studies it has built a big new model to put diversions to the test.
 Rudy Simoneaux, engineer manager with Louisiana's Coastal Protection and Restoration Authority (CPRA), gives me a tour.

 "Looks like they're just starting to fill it up with water again," he says as we walk onto a second-story observation deck.